 These three sections of the School are served by administration and maintenance staff under the general supervision of the Director of Business Affairs.
 The broad community engagement locally, interstate and internationally is managed by the Director of Community Engagement.

-Teaching staff for each section of the School are supervised by their Head of Faculty, who are in turn managed by a Head of School.
+Teaching staff for each section of the School are supervised by the Heads and Deputy Heads of School.
 The Director of Teaching and Learning oversees the curriculum throughout the School.

 Senior Leadership Roles

-He is assisted by his full-time Executive Assistant, Sarah Ogilvie.
+She is assisted by a full-time Executive Assistant, Sarah Ogilvie.

 Shaun O’Rourke